 - Penalties or additional costs assessed for cancellations or changes outside the employee’s control with adequate justification.
 Some examples of allowable circumstances are:

 - serious unexpected illness or death of an immediate family member

 - traveler’s unexpected illness which did not allow the business trip to be taken or continued as planned

-- Travel packages that combine airfare, lodging and/or car rental in any combination, not purchased through Fox World Travel
+- Individual travel packages that combine airfare, lodging and/or car rental in any combination, not purchased through contract Travel Management Company

 - Additional costs for priority boarding

 - Additional costs for personal travel/side trips in conjunction with business travel

 - Expenses for memberships and/or entry fees for airline club use